jproj3cts/DONUT-A-CPU-based-rendering-engine/README.md

 >>> Note: this application currently only works on windows.

 ## Planned Improvements
-  1. Add user input processing to allow the camera to be moved around in real time.
+  1. Add support for changing camera angle.